 ~Deacon Richard Sage

 The Sojourner House provides a safe, clean place for adult men and women who are experiencing homelessness; affirms the Christ-like dignity in every individual through compassionate presence, listening, and hospitality; and empowers people to rebuild their lives with the engagement of the greater community.
 Guests can sleep overnight, shower, wash their clothes, and eat breakfast while ensuring their personal dignity, respect and safety.

-The Sojourner House is open year round from 7 pm in the evening to 8 am in the morning.
-We can provide sleeping arrangements for up to 32 men and 16 women (capacity of 52).
-Everyone is welcomed into the shelter unless they are presenting with unruly or boisterous behavior.
-A safe environment will be maintained.
-No substances or weapons will be permitted on the premises.
+The Sojourner House opened its doors on November 1, 2011.
+We are a year round facility that serves those who are experiencing homelessness from 7 pm in the evening to 8 am in the morning.
+We can provide sleeping arrangements for up to 36 men and 16 women (capacity of 52).
+Everyone is welcomed into the shelter as long as they are respectful, kind, and considerate to all other guests, volunteers, and staff.
+No substances, weapons, or pornography will be permitted on the premises.
 A core staff is employed by Catholic Charities, with a large supplement of volunteers for support!
-This is a first-come, first-serve basis.
-All are welcome!
+We are all unique individuals and together we create community!

 We appreciate your support given to the Sojourner House and our guests!
 Please remember monetary donations are vital to keep the Sojourner House open year round.
-Make a monetary donation today!